qtranslate/qtranslate-xt/readme.txt

 == Desirable Unimplemented Features ==

 * "Quick Edit" action in category or tag list pages will update the default language only.
-* Full screen editor mode does not have language switch buttons
-* If a language was switched on a page or post, but no edits were done, browser still complains about page changes, when leaving page.
+* If a language was switched on a page or post, but no edits were done, browser sometimes still complains about page changes, when leaving page.

-== Known Bugs ==

-* Message "The backup of this post in your browser is different from the version below" appears sometimes in the post editor.
-Clicking on "Restore the backup" may produce unexpected result, since backup has one language only, the one which was active at the time of the last pressing of button "Update".
-The code which causes this is in /wp-includes/js/autosave.js.
+* Full screen editor mode does not have language switch buttons (not applicable in WP 4.1 any more).